Grandjean family (Denmark)

-TheGrandjean family is a Danish family of French ancestry with several notable members.
+The Grandjean family is a Danish family of French ancestry with several notable members.
 The manor house Vennerslund on the island of Falster has been owned by members of the family since 1809.
 The family is also associated with the historic Grandjean House on Bredgade in Copenhagen.

 Origins

-It is believed that the Grandjean originates in the environs of Luon.
+It is believed that the Grandjean name originates in the environs of Luon.
 Augustinus Grandjean (c.
 1640–1714) emigrated to Denmark during the reign of Christian V and was in 1685 registered as quartermaster at kvartermester ved oberst Rabe's cavalry regiment.